JimDesu/basis-lang/spec.md

 The marks form a partial order under subsumption: $\texttt{:} \sqsubseteq \texttt{?}$ and $\texttt{!} \sqsubseteq \texttt{?}$, with `:` and `!` mutually incomparable.
 A `:`-marked or `!`-marked value may stand wherever a `?`-marked value is expected; a `?`-marked value may not stand for either of the more-specific marks.
 The reading is natural: `?` is the "may-or-may-not" supremum, with `:` and `!` as the two "definitely" specializations of it.
 A `:`-value at a `?`-call site is simply more useful — its failure edge is statically dead — but the call site's analysis is still that of a `?`-call.
 Subsumption permits the substitution; it does not narrow the analysis.

 Parameter modes (§3.3) and parameter types are **invariant** under mark subsumption.
-A `:<Int'>` value is not interchangeable with `:<Int>` or `:<Int&>`; the subsumption relation is solely on the failure mark.
-Invariance is essential for soundness: the per-mode discipline at the call site (productive obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.
+A `:<Int'>` value is not interchangeable with `:<Int>`, `:<Int&>`, or `:<Int~>`; the subsumption relation is solely on the failure mark.
+Invariance is essential for soundness: the per-mode discipline at the call site (CREATE obligations, reference-initialization preconditions, READ-taint contracts, DISPOSE consume commitments) breaks if the mode is permitted to vary.
+The rule is developed in §6.12.

 ### 4.3 The `.fail` Directive